-2. In 2018, trends in cloud computing show that there were 3.6 billion people using cloud technology.
+2. 2018 trends in cloud computing show that there were 3.6 billion people using cloud technology.

 Check this out:

-Back in 2013, the industry only had 2.4 billion users.
-But within five years, the number has climbed by 50% to 3.6 billion users.
+Back in 2013, the industry had only 2.4 billion users.
+But within five years, the number climbed by 50% to 3.6 billion users.
 What these people are using the most are the most popular services like Dropbox, iCloud, etc.

 The cloud makes it so easy for us to store and share our information.
 But as you’ll see, large companies have an even bigger and more important use for cloud services.

-3. Based on RightScale 2018’s Cloud Report, 96% of survey respondents said they use both public and private cloud services.
+3. 96% of respondents to a 2018 survey said they use both public and private cloud services.

 4. The public cloud computing sector was valued at $175.8 billion in 2018.